-"Universal Service Plan" means a plan for providing each on-grid unserved and underserved location in a Communications Union District or in a municipality that was not part of a Communications Union District prior to June 1, 2021 Access to Broadband service capable of speeds of at least 100 Mbps download and 100 Mbps upload.
+"Universal service plan" means a plan for providing each on-grid unserved and underserved location in a communications union district or in a municipality that was not part of a communications union district prior to June 1, 2021 access to broadband service capable of speeds of at least 100 Mbps download and 100 Mbps upload.

-"Underserved Location" means a location that has access to a wireline broadband connection capable of speeds of at least 4 Mbps download, 1 Mbps upload but less than 25 Mbps download and 3 Mbps upload.
-1
+"Underserved Locations" means a location that has access to a wireline broadband connection capable of speeds of at least 4 Mbps download 1 Mbps upload but less than 25 Mbps download and 3 Mbps upload.

-1 The Interim Final Rule for State and Local Recovery Funds ("IFR") defines "unserved or underserved households or businesses" to mean one or more households or businesses that are not currently served by a wireline connection that reliably delivers at least 25 Mbps download speeds and 3 Mbps of upload speeds.
+&lt;sup>1 The Interim Final Rule for State and Local Recovery Funds defines "unserved or underserved households or businesses" to mean one or more households or businesses that are not currently served by a wireline connection that reliably delivers at least 25 Mbps download speeds and 3 Mbps of upload speeds.
 The IFR provides that a recipient may use Coronavirus State and Local Fiscal Recovery Funds to make investments in broadband infrastructure that are designed to provide service to unserved or underserved households or businesses.
-The use of "reliably" in the IFR provides recipients with significant discretion to assess whether the households and businesses in the area to be served by a project have access to wireline broadband service that can actually and consistently meet the specified thresholds of at least 25Mbps/3Mbps-i.e., to consider the actual experience of current wireline broadband customers that
+The use of "reliably" in the IFR provides recipients with significant discretion to assess whether the households and businesses in the area to be served by a project have access to wireline broadband service that can actually and consistently meet the specified thresholds of at least 25Mbps/3Mbps-i.e., to consider the actual experience of current wireline broadband customers that subscribe to services at or above the 25 Mbps/3 Mbps threshold.
+Whether there is a provider serving the area that advertises or otherwise claims to offer speeds that meet the 25 Mbps download and 3 Mbps upload speed thresholds is not dispositive.
+In evaluating such data, recipients may take into account a variety of factors, including whether users actually receive service at or above the speed thresholds at all hours of the day, whether factors other than speed such

-"Unserved Location" means a location that only has access to a reliable, wireline broadband connection capable of speeds of less than 4 Mbps download and 1 Mbps upload.
+"Unserved Locations" means a location that only has access to a reliable, wireline broadband connection capable of speeds of less than 4 Mbps download and 1 Mbps upload.

-"Act 71 Compliant Business Plan" means a business plan for the proposed Universal Service Plan.
+"Act 71 Compliant Business Plan" means a business plan for the proposed universal service plan.
 For the purposes of this grant, an actionable business plan is a document that a financial institution would find sufficient basis on which to provide financial support.
 The business plan shall include, but is not limited to: high-level engineering and design plans, market analysis, take-rate assumptions, and as relevant cash flow positive date, loan payoff date, financing models, pro forma financial projections, estimated construction costs, ideal operational models, and an evaluation of risks including labor needs and availability, supply-chain contingencies for equipment and materials, make-ready work, and any other relevant capital and operational expenses.
 This requirement applies to all eligible applicants.

-"Incidental Overbuild" means overbuilding addresses in areas currently serviced by a reliable wireline connection of at least 25/3 Mbps.
-The Broadband Construction program created by Act 71 § 8086 f(2) allows the Vermont CommunityBroadband Board to:
+"Incidental Overbuild" means overbuilding addresses areas currently serviced by a reliable wireline connection of at least 25/3 Mbps.
+The Broadband Construction program created by Act 71 § 8086 f(2) allows the Vermont Community Broadband Board to:

-provide a grant to an eligible provider that enables the provision of broadband service in a geographic area currently served, provided that: (1) the proposed project is a cost-effective method for providing broadband service to nearby unserved and underserved locations that is capable of speeds of at least 100 Mbps download and 100 Mbps upload; (2) any overbuild is incidental to the overall objectives of the universal service plan required for funding under this Program.
+"provide a grant to an eligible provider that enables the provision of broadband service in a geographic area currently served, provided that: (1) the proposed project is a cost-effective method for providing broadband service to nearby unserved and underserved locations that is capable of speeds of at least 100 Mbps download and 100 Mbps upload; (2) any overbuild is incidental to the overall objectives of the universal service plan required for funding under this Program."